 They’re all vetted for quality, location, cleanliness and more and they have 24-hour customer service where you can get in touch with an actual human.
 So check out Plum Guide for your travels to France or places like London, Rome, the US, and all over.

 OK, time for me to turn it over to you and ask what time of year you’ve visited France?
-When is the best time to come to Paris in your opinion?
+When is the best time to visit Paris in your opinion?
 Let me know how your trips have been in each season.
 If you have upcoming France travel, bon voyage!

-Pin my what is the best time to go to Paris post:
+Pin my what is the best time to visit Paris post: